Obsidian alternatives

 Plugin complexity grows over time

 Obsidian's power comes from its plugin ecosystem, but that's also its curse.
-New users spend hours configuring plugins instead of writing.
-And every Obsidian update risks breaking plugins.
+New users spend hours configuring plugins instead of writing, and every update risks breaking one.

-Who this affects: People who want a tool that just works, without a maintenance overhead
+Who this affects: People who want a tool that just works, without maintenance overhead

 Mobile experience

-The Obsidian mobile app is functional but secondary to the desktop experience.
-Third-party plugins often don't work on mobile.
-Sync requires a paid plan or manual setup.
+The Obsidian mobile app is functional but secondary to desktop.
+Third-party plugins often don't work on mobile, and sync requires a paid plan or manual setup.

 Who this affects: Anyone who needs to capture notes on the go or regularly switches between devices